 - View comprehensive and channel-specific data.
 These tools can work in multiple locations, allowing e-commerce owners to combine financial and other data from different channels or view them separately in either system.

 - Correct customer data.
 Changes customers make to their accounts, such as new contact information or payment methods, will be seamlessly recorded and shared from WooCommerce to QuickBooks.
-This will help ensure that future purchases are completed quickly and without any hiccups that can result in an abandoned shopping cart.
+This helps ensure that future purchases are completed quickly and without any hiccups that can result in an abandoned shopping cart.

 - Stay up to date on taxes.
 QuickBooks’ sales tax calculator automatically applies the correct sales tax for the state (and sometimes county or city) the customer lists on his shipping information.